Secure Channel Specifics

 The diversification function used is the AES-CMAC-KDF Counter Mode derivation algorithm specified in NIST SP800-108.

-Scroll horizontally to see the diversified key on the next line:
+Scroll horizontally to see the diversified key in this code sample:

 Note

-AES256 and 3DES keys require two rounds of KDF to generate a 32-byte key value and 24-byte key value respectively, the first one with a counter value set to 01 and the second one with a counter value set to 02.
+AES256 and 3DES keys require two rounds of KDF.
+They are used to generate a 32-byte key value and 24-byte key value respectively.
+The first KDF has a counter value set to 01 and the second SDK has a counter value set to 02.

-The Key Length in the KDF input filed is expressed in hexadecimal value.
+The Key Length in the KDF input field is expressed in hexadecimal value.
 It is:

 Labels for Key Diversification

 The KDF function of separating keys uses the following labels as input.
-Note that these are example values, keeping Yubikey 5 Series implementation with ISD Keys as 16-byte values, YubiKey Interfaces Management Key as a 16-byte value, , the PIV Admin Key as a 24-byte value and the PUK as an 8-byte value.
+Note that these are example values, using: Yubikey 5 Series implementation with ISD Keys as 16-byte values, YubiKey Interfaces Management Key as a 16-byte value, the PIV Admin Key as a 24-byte value, and the PUK as an 8-byte value.

 Factory Key Codes Key Length in bits KDF Label